Data-SUITE: Data-centric identification of in-distribution incongruous examples: Data-SUITE details related work

 We use the proper training set to create our prediction rules for the feature-wise regressor ($g$).The calibration set is used for ``conformalization'', i.e. for computing the non-conformity scores and p-values.

-The non-conformity score $\mu_i$ of each example is a function which computes the disagreement (i.e. non-conformance) between the prediction and true-value.
+The non-conformity score $\mu_i$ of each example is a function which computes the disagreement (i.e. non-conformance) between the prediction and the true value.
 Note, we only compute non-conformity scores on the calibration set.

 To obtain our intervals, we need to determine the critical value $\epsilon$ based on the non-conformity scores.
 We first sort them in in descending order.
-The critical value $\epsilon$ is then the $\lceil(|\Dcal^+| + 1)(1-\alpha)\rceil$-th smallest residual \citep{vovk2013transductive}.
+The critical value $\epsilon$ is then the $\lceil(|\Dcal^+| + 1)(1-\alpha)\rceil$-th smallest residual \cite{vovk2013transductive}.
 Consequently, for any confidence level (1-$\alpha$), we can use the critical value to find $p(x) > \alpha$, which corresponds to the maximum and minimum values with p-values larger than $\alpha$.
 As a consequence, we can obtain the maximum and minimum values of our predictive intervals.

 The whole process is detailed in Algorithm \ref{algorithm:ic}.
 Normalization to obtain adaptive instance-wise intervals can be done using a normalization function $sigma_i$, as described in the main paper.